 A great patient experience requires that every person does everything within his or her power to build patient trust.
-One thing that quickly erodes trust is when a patient hears that someone else or some other department isn’t doing their share, or isn’t living up to the standard.
+One thing that quickly erodes trust is when a patient hears that someone else or some other department isn’t doing their share, or isn’t living up to the standard, failing service recovery.
 They are throwing each other under the bus and the one getting hurt is the patient.

 You may think that this doesn’t happen in your organization, but I’m here to tell you that it probably does.
 I’ve heard it myself so often that I’m fairly confident that it happens more than you think.